 most cases, you do not require a W-8 form to confirm this, however, if you

-W-8BEN-E form describing this status, you can request one from the
+W-8BEN-E form describing this status, you can

 If you are elsewhere in the world, no taxes are applied to your account, according to the Value-Added Tax Act of Finland, section 69 h.